sensebox/senseBox_Eye/examples/WiFi+Bluetooth/README.md

 Create an access point and host a small website there.

 ### wifi-connect
-Connect to a WiFi access point and continuously get the current time from the ntp server.
-If the signal is lost or the current time was not received try to reconnect.
+Connect to a WiFi access point and continuously print the signal strength.
+If the signal is lost try to reconnect.

 ### ble
 Create a service and characteristic and then send and receive values through that characteristics.
 Can be tested with the "nRF Connect" app for example.